oscar88roman/Scan-to-EDTs/README.md

 # 🏗️ Scan-to-BIM to Energy Digital Twin Framework

-This repository provides an end-to-end framework for converting building scan data into rich energy simulation models and digital twins.
+This repository provides an end-to-end framework for converting building scan data into rich energy simulation models and Digital Twins.
 It leverages geometric assessment, semantic enrichment, and data-driven modeling to enable **energy-efficient building management and forecasting**.

 ---